-Ornamenting a wall with interesting patterns may seem daunting, but it can actually be manageable for most with the help of a little planning.
+Ornamenting a wall with interesting patterns such and stripes and chevron design may seem daunting, but it can actually be manageable for most with the help of a little planning.
 Following a few basic rules and guidelines improves your chances of having final results that are presentable and clean.
 Let’s take a look into some designs that can add interest to your blank walls.

 Stripes are interesting additions to a wall because of their ability to change the perceived scale of the room in which they’re implemented.
 Stripes that connect over multiple walls can make a space feel constrained but stripes on just one wall or that vary from vertical to horizontal on adjacent surfaces can make for interesting effects and lead your eyes around the space in pleasing ways.

 If you have a new base coat in mind for your wall, put that down before marking any points or laying tape.
 Then, once you’ve picked out a color for your stripes, it’s time to start laying out plans on the wall itself.
 Measure the height and width of your wall.
 Depending on which direction you want your stripes, you will divide the measurement by the number of stripes you’re thinking of painting (an odd number if you want the first and last stripe to be the same color).